Plant-based meat alternatives: understanding the benefits and trade-offs for human and environmental health.

 Key Findings

-Plant-based meat alternatives generally have a lower environmental footprint than conventional animal meat, including reduced greenhouse gas emissions and land use.
+Plant-based meat alternatives generally have a significantly lower environmental footprint than conventional animal meat in terms of land use, water consumption, and greenhouse gas emissions.

 The soybean, soy bean, or soya bean is a species of legume native to East Asia, widely grown for its edible bean.
 Soy is a staple crop, the world's most grown legume, and an important animal feed.